openfaas/docs/docs/cli/templates.md

 | node14                 | Function      | NodeJS  | 14.x    | yes         | yes, LTS version        |
 | node16                 | Function      | NodeJS  | 16.x    | yes         | yes, "current" version        |

-It is recommended that all new users opt for the `node14` template.

-The event and context objects can be used to read the HTTP request and headers, and to set a response.
+The `nodeXX` templates use event and context objects can be used to read the HTTP request and headers, and to set a response.
+You can learn about what's avaiable in the [index.js](https://github.com/openfaas/templates/blob/master/template/node12/index.js) file.

-For more details on the `event` and `context` objects, see the [index.js](https://github.com/openfaas/templates/blob/master/template/node12/index.js) file.
+For a full reference guide to writing functions, managing secrets and connection pools see the manual: [Serverless for Everyone Else](https://gumroad.com/l/serverless-for-everyone-else)

-##### Node.js 14 `node14` - async/await
+##### Node.js templates - async/await

 ```js
 "use strict"